Laman7/autoCSS/README.md

 .grid-2-3 |  Creates 2 then 3 spacing (2 columns)
 .grid-3-1 |  Creates 3 then 1 spacing (2 columns)
 .grid-3-2 |  Creates 3 then 2 spacing (2 columns)
+.grid-xl-reverse ,.grid-lg-reverse |  Reverse the order in 992px size.
+Apply to child grid.
+.grid-l-reverse ,.grid-md-reverse |  Reverse the order in 768px size.
+Apply to child grid.
+.grid-m-reverse ,.grid-sm-reverse |  Reverse the order in 480px size.
+Apply to child grid.

 # Font Size